Per-listener configuration with

 Authentication from client is mandatory and communication will be encrypted using TLS.
 Security mode:GATEWAY_MANAGED or KAFKA_MANAGED

 Plain mechanism uses username/password credentials to authenticate against Gateway.
 Credentials are managed in Gateway using the HTTP API.
 Gateway configuration:GATEWAY_USER_POOL_SECRET_KEY to a random value to ensure that tokens cannot be forged.
-Otherwise, a default value for signing tokens will be used.
+This value is required — Gateway has no default.

 Client configuration: